stefanoslig/blog/_posts/working-with-state-machines-part-2.md

 > The platform should contain a toggle button.
 When this button is on, if there are sensitive data in the mail, a notification appears with a message explaining to the user that there is a danger of exposing sensitive data.
 This toggle button is OFF by default.
 The user can set it ON manually or can be automatically on by default based on a setting in the admin panel. -->

 ## Looking back upon the creation of Statecharts

-Before we dive into the topic of this article, let's go 40 years back
+Before we dive into the topic of this article, let's go 40 years back.
+This is when the Computer Scientist David Harel invented the language of Statecharts.
+As he describes in his paper "Statecharts in the Making: A Personal Account", in 1982 he was asked to consult the Israel Aerospace Industries (IAI) which in that period was trying to build a home-made fighter aircraft and the project was facing some serious issues.
+Working with all these talended engineers in IAI, he realized very soon that the main issue they had was basically the difficulty to explain in simple words the behaviour of the varius systems they were trying to implement.
+Their source of truth was a two-volume document of 1000 pages each, written from different people, from different perspectives.
+At the end a low